This post outlines how to easily implement a ticket reward system for classrooms.

 3. Is there an easy way to incorporate whole class prizes?

 The given prize doesn’t have to be dependent on students’ possessing any tickets at all.
+See a collection of whole class reward ideas.

 - There is a strong focus on positive reinforcement.